specklesystems/speckle-server/readme.md

 Have you checked our [dev docs](https://speckle.guide/dev/)?

 We have a detailed section on [deploying a Speckle server](https://speckle.guide/dev/server-setup.html).
-To get started developing locally, you can see the [run in development mode](https://speckle.guide/dev/server-setup.html#run-in-development-mode) chapter.
+To get started developing locally, you can see the [Local development environment](https://speckle.guide/dev/server-local-dev.html) page.

 ### Contributing